-- 5. PAYMENT IN FULL: Fees paid in accordance with the allowances in the Medical Fee Schedule shall be considered full payment for services rendered.
-No additional charge shall be made by a practitioner. - 6.
-FEES: Listed fees are the maximum reimbursable Medicaid fees. - 7.
-PRESCRIBER WORKSHEET: Enteral formula requires voice interactive telephone prior authorization from the Medicaid Program.
+- 8. PRESCRIBER WORKSHEET: Enteral formula requires voice interactive telephone prior authorization from the Medicaid program.
 The prescriber must initiate the authorization through this system.
 The worksheet specifies the questions asked on the voice interactive telephone system and must be maintained in the patient's clinical record.
-The worksheet can be found on the Provider Communication link. eMedNY : Provider Manuals : Nurse Practitioner Provider Communications
+The worksheet can be found on the Provider Communication link. eMedNY : Provider Manuals : Nurse Practitioner Provider Communications - 9.
+PRIOR APPROVAL: Payment for those listed procedures where the MMIS code number is underlined is dependent upon obtaining the approval of the Department of Health prior to performance of the procedure.
+If such prior approval is not obtained, no reimbursement will be made.